Undergraduate Course: Computer-Aided Design (DESI08137)

 On completion of this course, the student will be able to:

-- Demonstrate engagement with the fundamental principles of CAD skills learnt in each weekly workshop.
+- Demonstrate through a reflective course blog engagement with the fundamental principles of 2D and 3D CAD skills learnt in each weekly workshop.

-- Present finalised design ideas using 2D and 3D CAD to a professional standard.
+- Present finalised design drawings using 2D and 3D CAD to a professional standard.

 |Cline, Lydia.
 Sketch-Up for Interior Design: 3D visualisations, designing and space planning.
 Wiley, 2014|